Astronomy Magazine Saguaro Astronomy Club US Naval Observatory Heavens-Above Dark Sky Society Orion Telescope Center

 -Observed Check Box. "\" means I've observed it historically; "X" means I've observed it since I created this list in Jul 2010.

 -The Phenomenon.
-Hyperlink is to either a Wikipedia article (generic) or a specific website such as for the upcoming 2012 Transit of Venus (noted with an '#'.)
+Hyperlink is to either a Wikipedia article (generic) or a specific website such as for the 2012 Transit of Venus (noted with an '#'.)

 -Historical Date Observed.
 If I have a photo I've taken, a link is included.
 Not all have dates associated with them...they are common enough that I can remember observing them at least once.